na-na-hi/renget/archive/sfbf5.md

 \>You stop when you felt their near release
 \>They looked back at you angry why you stopped until they see both of your hands open near your crotch
 \>Plesioth regrets cheating their hitbox size before you viciously start humping the air
-\>Screams echoes throughout the lake
+\>Screams echoes throughout the lake%%

 ---
 ###*Pukei-Pukei*